withastro/docs/src/pages/en/tutorial/4-layouts/index.md

 ---
 layout: ~/layouts/TutorialLayout.astro
 unitTitle: Save time and energy with reusable page layouts
-title: Check in
+title: "Check in: Unit 4 - Layouts"
-description: Using Astro layouts for your pages and posts.
+description: Build your first Astro blog | Use Astro layouts to share common elements and styles across your pages and posts
 setup: |
   import Badge from '~/components/Badge.astro';
   import Box from '~/components/tutorial/Box.astro';